 The office works closely with the Georgia Department of Economic Development, the University System of Georgia, and the TCSG’s own Quick Start workforce training program regarding business recruitment projects for Georgia.

 Dr. Ian Bond is the Executive Director of the International Center.
 For more than 25 years he has initiated, led, and managed international projects in education and humanitarian relief, as well as social and economic development in many countries worldwide.
 As former president of a liberal arts university, he developed strong ties with educators and institutions in China.
-“The TCSG international initiative will make a difference in the lives of students here and abroad.
-Our goal is to improve the economic and workforce development of our state, and assist other countries in doing the same” said Bond.
+“The International Center will strengthen the overall mission of the TCSG to create a competitive workforce in Georgia, while also opening avenues for greater awareness in the worldwide education community about the TCSG colleges and the outstanding quality of our faculty and students.
+Our plan is to forge international partnerships that will enable the TCSG to solidify its goal of becoming a global leader in technical education,” said Bond.

 To learn more, contact the International Center for Technical Education.